skanderjeddi/Gingerbread-3/README.md

-# Gingerbread3
+# G3
-A new, improved version of the Gingerbread engine for Java 2D games
+The third and latest version of my Gingerbread engine for Java 2D games

 ## Getting Started